Rohit ruled out of fifth Test after testing Covid positive again, Bumrah to lead India | Sports-Games

 Cheteshwar Pujara or Hanuma Vihari to open with Shubman Gill --------------------------------------------------------------------- With the experienced Rohit out of the playing eleven, seasoned Cheteshwar Pujara has a good chance of opening the batting with young Shubman Gill.

-The source said that Mayank Agarwal has just been brought as ''cover'' and is not in the scheme of things as far featuring in the playing eleven is concerned.
+The soure said that Mayank Agarwal has just been brought as ''cover'' and is not in the scheme of things as far featuring in the playing eleven is concerned.

 ''Mayank is here just as cover.
 It is likely to be Pujara-Gill combination that is going to open the batting.
 There is an outside chance for Hanuma Vihari to open as he has done the job in a stop-gap arrangement in Australia during the 2018 series.
 But chances of Pujara opening are way more,'' he said.